Take the first cyber-steps to join an exciting field with significant employment opportunities by studying the Certificate IV in Cyber Security.

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-Students will be required to attend the timetabled on-campus classes and undertake self-directed learning, researching, studying and completing the required exercises and assessments.
+Students will be required to attend the timetabled on-campus classes totaling 2-days per week and undertake a minimum of 6 hours per week of self-directed learning, which includes completing the required exercises and assessments.

 Educational Support Services